 Make sure your unit is completely powered off before attempting this one.

 Placing a sheet of plywood directly on top of your AC unit to protect it from damaging debris like falling tree branches and icicles.
 No need to purchase a cover or tarp; not only do they trap moisture, but they can also make the system even more inviting for critters when the weather turns nasty.
-Nope, a simple piece of plywood will do the trick to keep your unit in top shape for the spring.
+A simple piece of plywood will do the trick to keep your unit in top shape for the spring.

 Just don’t forget to remove the cover before you start your system back up in the spring!